hoangtn/extTADA/QandAfor_extTADA.md

 cc_case4 = case counts from the *second* category of the *second* population

 A similar way should be used for control data.

+## Can you describe the probability density function for de novo mutations?